- Tax planning and structure

 - Assisting with the filing of the Corporate Tax Return

-Corporate Tax Consultancy in UAE
+Corporate Tax Consultancy Services in UAE

 Corporate Tax in UAE is a type of direct tax applied on corporations or other businesses’ net revenue or profit.
 On June 1, 2023, UAE implemented a federal corporate tax system.
 This imposes a 9% tax rate on profits exceeding AED 375,000.
 Certain exemptions and relief measures are available, particularly for individuals, businesspeople, small business entities, and entities located in free zones, etc. If your business operates in the UAE, it is essential to commence preparations for the corporate tax framework.
 This entails gaining a comprehensive understanding of the preparation of financial statements with internationally accepted accounting standards, understanding deductible and non-deductible expenses, rules related to tax losses, transitional provisions, transfer pricing rules, freezone exception conditions, tax group participation exception, corporate tax rates, available exemptions, and relief provisions.
 Additionally, you should be equipped to navigate tax calculations and the filing process.
 Seeking the assistance of corporate tax consultants in UAE may be a wise decision to facilitate this transition.
 Accruon Consultant stands as a leading corporate tax consultants in UAE having more than 25 years of expertise in handling various direct and indirect tax laws and thus being the professional tax consultancy service in UAE.